amgarton47/CS62data-structures/OnTheRoad/project/README.md

 The code to read in these values is provided in the class `FileParser`.
 As well as the constructor, this class provides methods `getVertices`, `getSegments`, and `getTrips`.
 There is also the method `makeGraph`:

-    public Graph<String, Double> makeGraph(boolean isDistance)
+    public EdgeWeightedDigraph makeGraph(boolean isDistance) {

-that returns a graph.
+that returns a weighted digraph.
 If `isDistance` is true, the it should return a graph in which the edges represent distances between location, while if it is false, the edges represent times.

 ## Implementing your program

-Use Bailey's `GraphListDirected` class to represent your directed graphs.
-(Why does it make more sense to use an adjacency list implementation than an matrix-based one for this particular problem?)
+Use the `EdgeWeightedDigraph` class to represent your directed graphs.
+(Why does it make more sense to use an adjacency list implementation than an matrix-based one for this particular problem?).
+Make sure you read its code carefully.

 The problem we need to solve, that of finding the fastest or shortest trip along a network of roads, is not an uncommon one in computing.
 In fact, it's so common that it's already been solved abstractly.
 Our